zhengbuqian/milvus/internal/core/unittest/scalar_bench/data_generation_schema.md

     - If `range.min + (size-1)*step` exceeds `range.max` (for positive step) or is less than `range.max` (for negative step), configuration is invalid and generation fails.
   - `buckets`: weighted subranges for composite distributions.
   - `outliers`: injection of extreme values with configurable ratio and explicit list.
+    - `ratio`: ratio of outliers to the total number of values.
+    - `values`: list of outlier values.
   - `precision`: for floating types, number of decimal places.
   - `null_ratio`.